 Where can you reach out to more people?

 This one is obvious and needs no debate.
 But not because Youtube has more than a billion users but because of search queries.
 If you’re planning to create a video tailored to a specific search query, your video should be on YouTube.
 Not only will it appear in search results directly on YouTube, but Google also seems to favor videos from YouTube over those posted on other platforms.

 If you’d like to learn more about Youtube and how to optimize your content, we have a free Ebook to help you out.

 Where can you make more money?

 With Youtube, you get your money based on views and CTR (Click-through-rate.)
-You can calculate your estimated return on Youtube here or the image below.
-On top of that, you can display affiliate links, do promotional videos, sing up to Patreon, or start selling your product or service by promoting it to your audience.
+You can calculate your estimated return on Youtube here or in the image below.
+On top of that, you can display affiliate links, do promotional videos, sign up to Patreon, or start selling your product or service by promoting it to your audience.

 With Vimeo, it’s a little different.